-Daiichi Sankyo is committed to expanding scientific knowledge about edoxaban, as demonstrated through our research program evaluating its use in a broad range of cardiovascular conditions, patient types and clinical settings in atrial fibrillation (AF) and venous thromboembolism (VTE) designed to further build on the results of the pivotal ENGAGE AF and Hokusai-VTE studies.
+Daiichi Sankyo is committed to expanding scientific knowledge about edoxaban, as demonstrated through our research program evaluating its use in a broad range of cardiovascular conditions, patient types and clinical settings in atrial fibrillation (AF) and venous thromboembolism (VTE) designed to further build on the results of the pivotal ENGAGE AF-TIMI 48 and Hokusai-VTE studies.

 The goal of EDOSURE is to generate new clinical and real-world-data regarding the use of edoxaban in AF and VTE populations, providing physicians and patients worldwide with greater treatment assurance.

 More than 100,000 patients worldwide are expected to participate in the edoxaban clinical research program, EDOSURE, which is comprised of more than 10 randomized, controlled trials, registries and non-interventional studies, including completed, ongoing and future research.

 RANDOMIZED-CONTROLLED CLINICAL TRIALS IN AF AND VTE